-The Code of Virginia §32.1-330 requires that all individuals who request or will become eligible for community or institutional LTSS, as defined in the State Plan for Medical Assistance Services, shall be screened to determine if those individuals meet the level of care required for those services.
+The Code of Virginia § 32.1-330 requires that all individuals who request or will become eligible for community or institutional LTSS, as defined in the State Plan for Medical Assistance Services, be screened to determine if those individuals meet the level of care required for those services.
 All applicants for Medicaid LTSS must meet functional and physical criteria (meaning they require assistance with activities of daily living such as bathing, eating, dressing, toileting, transferring, etc.), have a medical or nursing need, and be at risk for institutionalization within 30 days.
 The Code authorizes DMAS to require a screening of all individuals who may need LTSS and who are or will become financially eligible for Medicaid.
-These screenings occur primarily in communities and hospitals, with a smaller number in nursing facilities.
-Screenings are conducted by trained screeners from the local departments of health and social services, hospitals, and nursing facilities under certain circumstances.
+These screenings occur primarily in communities and hospitals, with a smaller number in nursing facilities and the Program of All-Inclusive Care for the Elderly (PACE) programs.
+Screenings are conducted by trained screeners from the local departments of health and social services, hospitals, PACE programs, and nursing facilities under certain circumstances.